 Amy Walter, Political Analyst, National Editor of The Cook Political Report, Past Political Director of ABC News – Recent feedback from our members confirms the safety equipment industry enjoyed a year of expansion in 2017, which is carrying over into 2018.
 To help our members understand the business implications of Washington policy and the economy, we have engaged Amy Walter from the Cook Political Report, known for her fact and data-driven insights and analysis of current affairs inside Washington DC.

-Jimmy Christianson, Vice President of Government Relations for the Associated General Contractors (AGC) of America – Next up, we will explore the $1.6 trillion infrastructure proposal released by the White House.
-To discuss, ISEA has reached out to Jimmy Christianson, Vice President of Government Relations for AGC of America.
-He will also discuss challenges some AGC members face when complying with OSHA compliance during historic infrastructure expansions.
+Jimmy Christianson, Vice President of Government Relations and Kevin Cannon, Senior Director, Safety and Health for the Associated General Contractors (AGC) of America – Next up, we will explore the $1.6 trillion infrastructure proposal released by the White House and regulatory activity relating to safety and health.
+To discuss, ISEA has reached out to Jimmy Christianson, Vice President of Government Relations and Kevin Cannon, Senior Director of Safety and Health for AGC of America.
+They will also discuss challenges some AGC members face when complying with OSHA compliance during historic infrastructure expansions.